Entanglement and apparent thermality in simulated black holes: Introduction

-In parallel, we employ numerical simulations to investigate the entanglement entropy of the chiral spin-chain following the partitioning of the lattice into two subsystems.
-Generally, we expect that the entropy of the fermion zero-modes agrees with the entanglement entropy of the chiral spin-chain if the state describing the partitioned system is thermal.
-Indeed, in this case, the von Neumann entropy is equivalent to the thermodynamic entropy of the subsystem's microstates \cite{Wald_2001, Mukohyama_1999}.
-When the system is partitioned at the event horizon, we find that the entanglement entropy is well described by the equation for the fermion zero-mode entropy of the black hole’s interior, suggesting that the ground state of the partitioned system is thermal.
-However, when the system is partitioned at a lattice site further from the horizon, we find that this agreement breaks down, indicating that the subsystem's ground state appears thermal only when partitioned near the event horizon.
-We verify this by studying the subsystem’s mode occupation, which reveals a thermal Fermi-Dirac distribution only when the system is partitioned at the horizon.
+In parallel, we employ numerical simulations to investigate the entanglement entropy of the chiral spin-chain following a bipartition of the lattice into two subsystems.
+Generally, we expect that the entropy of the fermion zero-modes agrees with the entanglement entropy of the chiral spin-chain if the state describing the partitioned system is thermal, as, in this case, the von Neumann entropy is equivalent to the thermodynamic entropy of the subsystem's microstates \cite{Wald_2001, Mukohyama_1999}.
+When the system is partitioned at the event horizon, we find that the entanglement entropy is well described by the analytic fermion zero-mode entropy of the black hole’s interior, suggesting that the ground state of the partitioned system is thermal.
+However, when the system is partitioned further from the horizon, we find that this agreement breaks down, indicating that the subsystem's ground state appears thermal only when partitioned near the event horizon \cite{Chandran_2020, Belfiglio_2025}.
+We verify this by studying the subsystem’s mode occupation, which reveals a thermal Fermi-Dirac distribution only for horizon partitions.
+This breakdown of thermality for arbitrary partitions indicates that no genuine thermalisation occurs in the free-theory regime, implying that the simulated black hole’s information is not entirely erased \cite{Hayden_Preskill_2007}.

 To extract the Hawking temperature from the entanglement spectrum, it is necessary to transform the mean-field Hamiltonian into a form with only nearest-neighbour interactions and a linear coupling profile.
 In this form, the Hamiltonian's continuum limit approximates both the entanglement Hamiltonian and the Dirac Hamiltonian near the event horizon.
 In the continuum limit, this transformation corresponds to a change of coordinates that preserves the curvature of the underlying space-time; thus, the physical value of the Hawking temperature remains invariant.